comodu20/Data_Science_projects/README.md

 #### 🧮 Factor Analysis

 ❓ Problem
-* Reducing the dimensionality of a dataset by identifying underlying latent factors.
+* Reducing the dimensionality of a dataset (13 independent variables) by identifying underlying latent factors.

 🪜 Methodology
 * Performed Exploratory Factor Analysis to uncover relationships between observed variables and a smaller set of unobserved factors.